Trihalomethane

 In chemistry, trihalomethanes (THMs) are chemical compounds in which three of the four hydrogen atoms of methane (CH4) are replaced by halogen atoms.
+Trihalomethanes with all the same halogen atoms are called haloforms.
 Many trihalomethanes find uses in industry as solvents or refrigerants.
-THMs are also environmental pollutants, and many are considered carcinogenic.
-Trihalomethanes with all the same halogen atoms are called haloforms.
+Some THMs are also environmental pollutants, and a few are considered carcinogenic.

 Table of common trihalomethanes

 Industrial uses

 Only chloroform has significant applications of the haloforms.
 In the predominant application, chloroform is required for the production of tetrafluoroethylene (TFE), precursor to teflon.
 Chloroform is fluorinated by reaction with hydrogen fluoride to produce chlorodifluoromethane (R-22).
-Pyrolysis of chlorodifluoromethane (at 550-750 °C) yields TFE, with difluorocarbene as an intermediate.
+Pyrolysis of chlorodifluoromethane (at 550–750 °C) yields TFE, with difluorocarbene as an intermediate.